-Further consideration could include: Multimedia Features and Moodle Integration.
+Further consideration could include: Multimedia Features and Canvas Integration.

 The text is readily divisible into smaller reading sections that can be utilized at different points during a course.
 Persistent navigation should facilitate the realignment and reorganization of the text to to be used at different points during the course.